 By far the most searched for plant was Aloe Vera, with 608,610 green-fingered Googlers looking to get their hands on the plant every month in the UK.

 A NASA study revealed that chrysanthemums are able to absorb 53% of chemicals like Benzene – a carcinogenic substance found in products like paint, detergents and varnish removers.
-Not only an air purifier, according to Feng Shui, chrysanthemums bring happiness and laughter in the
+Not only an air purifier, according to Feng Shui, chrysanthemums bring happiness and laughter in the house too.

 The third most commonly searched for indoor plant that can purify the air is the ficus tree.
 Also known as 'fig trees', these plants get around 86,610 searches every month.
 The most popular type is the weeping fig (googled over 5,000 times a month).
 These plants are great at purifying certain chemicals in the air and are able to remove around 47.4% of chemicals like formaldehyde.